CopernicaMarketingSoftware/Documentation/MarketingSuite/introduction.md

 ## Magento integration

-For userse with a Magento webshop the Marketing Suite has a built in [Magento](http://magento.com) support.
+For users with a Magento webshop the Marketing Suite has a built-in [Magento](http://magento.com) integration.
-The integration makes setting up email campaigns based on data from a Magento webshop easy and fast.
+This integration makes setting up email campaigns based on data from a Magento webshop easy and fast.

 [Read more about Magento Integration](copernica-docs:MarketingSuite/magento-integration/introduction)